DISCLAIMER: THE TROUBLES ARE FURTHER DOWN BELOW

 How do you combat that?

-Like we previously stated, soft credit check is your go to way when it comes to loan comparison.
+As we previously stated, a soft credit check is your go-to way when it comes to loan comparison.
 They are the safest way to find or compare loans and they don’t harm your credit score.

 How can LoanTube save you money?